Boise Birth Services

 Starting out as a small home birth operation in 1997 founded by midwife Paula Weins, Treasure Valley Midwives has grown by leaps and bounds to a full clinic and birth center that offers maternity and wellness care, lactation services, and fertility services.
 When it was time for the previous owner to retire, Bri Smith and Laurie Hadden (both of whom Paula mentored!) together assumed ownership of the practice in 2021.
 The Treasure Valley Midwives clinical staff currently consists of both Licensed Midwives and Certified Nurse Midwives, as well as a wonderful Lactation Consultant.
 With the providers' combined experience, education, backgrounds, expertise, and passions, this care team provides comprehensive, quality, individualized care for families in the greater Treasure Valley.

-Laurie Hadden, CPM, LM
+Laurie Hadden, CPM, LM, RN

 Owner and Clinical Director